 Body temperatures will determine how quickly your metabolism is functioning and therefore how well your gland is firing.
 Optimal body temperature is 98.6.

 Nutritionally, many of us are iodine deficient, iodine is used in the greatest concentration by our thyroid gland.
 Iodine deficiency is the primary cause of thyroid nodules and goiter.
+Iodine helps protect the thyroid from radiation damage.
 Testing for iodine levels is yet another way to assess thyroid function and restore gland health naturally.

 Once the health of your gland has been assessed, natural therapies are used to increase thyroid function, reduce and reverse your symptoms, and increase your overall health.